tylervz/learn-angular2/lifecycle/index.md

 tweet: "Lifecycle of an Angular 2 App"
 ---

+_Updated November 16, 2015_

 Angular apps go through a multi-stage bootstrap and lifecycle process, and we can respond to various events as our app starts, runs, and creates/destroys components.

 ## Bootstrap